 In any collaborative activity, visual aids should serve the discussion and not the other way around.
-Prepared slides lead the conversation down a pre-made path, while a sketchnoting follows wherever it goes.
+Prepared slides lead the conversation down a pre-made path while sketchnoting follows wherever it goes.
 You will need a flexible roadmap for truly productive and open communication, not a rigid structure.

-Sketchnoting gives you the power to tailor your visuals to the discussion and the personalities in the room.
+Virtual networking event ideas like sketchnoting gives you the power to tailor your visuals to the discussion and the personalities in the room.
 Your event may be a part of a longer series tackling a singular topic, but no two discussions will ever be the same.
-These illustrations ensure that differences big and small have the spotlight, creating a one-of-a-kind record that properly represents each event.
+These illustrations ensure that differences, big and small, have the spotlight, creating a one-of-a-kind record that properly represents each event.

-Imagery is an incredibly powerful tool that can do wonders for any activity but, if used wrong, could become counterproductive.
+Imagery is an incredibly powerful virtual networking event idea that can do wonders for any activity but, if used wrong, could become counterproductive.
 The effectiveness of image-based communication lies in its relevance to the context.
 We have a limitless supply of stock photography and corporate artwork at our fingertips, but these come with the risk of being uninteresting, irrelevant, or even distracting.

-With digital illustrations, a myriad of perspectives are brought to life, and a choir of opinions is given a structure.
+With digital illustrations, a myriad of virtual networking event ideas are brought to life, and a choir of opinions is given a structure.
 As a result, participants can easily visualise challenges and solutions, all while having the luxury of a visible flow, the direction of which they can dictate.